Manual Index

 Contacts Functionality

-- Mark/Unmark Favorite
+Mark/Unmark Favorite

 The star in front of each contact's name is how you mark the contact as a Favorite.
 In the screenshot above, we can tell that Judi-Lee Brown has NOT been marked as a Favorite because her star is just an outline.
 But if you look farther down, John Doe and also Jose Gavin's names HAVE been marked as Favorites.
 That means that if you touch the Favorites tool in the Contacts Global Nav, John Doe's name would appear.
 These are toggle tools, which means if you touch the star of an item that's already Favorited, the Favorite status will be removed.
 Conversely, if you touch the star of an non-Favorited item, it will mark it as a Favorite.

-- Edit Contact
+2. Edit Contact

-- Select Phone
+4. Select Phone

 When the contact has at least one phone number listed in their chart, a phone select box will appear under their name.
 If they have more than one phone number, you can use the select box to choose the one you want.
-Once you have the correct phone number, press "Call" to place a call to that number.
+Once you have the correct phone number, press the orange "Call" button to place a call to that number.

-- Add Phone
+Add Phone

 Assuming a contact has at least one phone number, a + will appear beside the select box.
 Pressing the plus sign will allow you to add another number for that individual.